 Many diets recommend that you should start a diet at some point in your life when nothing is going on so you can better control what you eat.
 When would that be exactly?
 I say, start right now!
 You're always going to have things come up - special events and trips and holidays.
 If you put your life on hold for the sake of your diet, you're bound to fail.
 If you embrace your lifestyle and eat well in every situation, well, that's the key to permanent success.

-One of the smartest things you can do in January is set yourself up for a year of success.
+So as we reach the end of the year and get ready to start a new one, set yourself up for success.
+You don't have to wait for January 1st, start healthy habits today.
 The best way to do this is to consider your health and wellness changes as ones that are incorporated over time, not overnight.
 As they say, old habits do die hard so it’s important we are patient but persistent in creating the right habits that’ll give us our desired outcome.